 Best Hotels in Sintra — Where to Stay

 Sintra is best experienced early morning and late evening — exactly when the day-trip crowds are absent.
 Staying overnight transforms it from a crowded queue experience into a genuinely atmospheric UNESCO World Heritage site.
+The forest paths, the palace gardens at dusk, and the village streets after the coaches leave are a different destination from the midday version.

 Best Areas to Stay